projectacrn/acrn-hypervisor/doc/tutorials/docbuild.rst

          doc/
          hypervisor/
          misc/
-      acrn-kernel/

 The parent ``projectacrn folder`` is there because, if you have repo publishing rights, we'll also be creating a publishing area later in these steps.
-For API documentation generation, we'll also need the ``acrn-kernel`` repo contents in a sibling folder to the acrn-hypervisor repo contents.

 It's best if the ``acrn-hypervisor`` folder is an ssh clone of your personal fork of the upstream project repos (though ``https`` clones work too and won't